Engineering: Methodology

 Design of a turbine requires collaboration of engineers from many fields, as the system involves mechanical, electro-magnetic and chemical processes.
 The blades, rotor and stator as well as the steam cycle all need to be carefully designed and optimized.

 In the engineering design process, engineers apply mathematics and the physical sciences to find novel solutions to problems or to improve existing solutions.
 Engineers need proficient knowledge of relevant sciences for their design projects.
 As a result, many engineers continue to learn new material throughout their careers.

 If multiple solutions exist, engineers weigh each design choice based on their merit and choose the solution that best matches the requirements.
 The task of the engineer is to identify, understand, and interpret the constraints on a design in order to yield a successful result.
 It is generally insufficient to build a technically successful product, rather, it must also meet further requirements.

-Constraints may include available resources, physical, imaginative or technical limitations, flexibility for future modifications and additions, and other factors, such as requirements for cost, safety, marketability, productivity, and serviceability.
+Constraints may include the fundamental laws of physics and chemistry, available resources, physical, imaginative or technical limitations, flexibility for future modifications and additions, and other factors, such as requirements for cost, safety, marketability, productivity, and serviceability.
 By understanding the constraints, engineers derive specifications for the limits within which a viable object or system may be produced and operated.